 Government is the regulation of public affairs, and politics is the means by which people determine whose views of government will prevail.
-“Politics ain’t beanbag,” said the American humorist Finley Peter Dunne, pretty much summarizing Niccolo Machiavelli’s advice to Lorenzo di Piero de’ Medici in The Prince (1513).
+The American humorist Finley Peter Dunne said, “Politics ain’t beanbag,” summarizing Niccolo Machiavelli’s advice to Lorenzo di Piero de’ Medici in The Prince (1513).

 The academic discipline of political theory examines what great thinkers have discerned about the nature of human government.
 Plato and Aristotle sharply disagreed about the principles that should inform politics, and any serious effort to grasp political theory begins with the contrast between Plato’s hypothetical account of a truly just society in The Republic and Aristotle’s attempt in Politics to identify the actual qualities of the successful state and the statesman.